Jack Higgins (Australian footballer): Early life and junior football

-Higgins spent his formative years in Caulfield, a suburb 12 kilometers south-east of Melbourne.
-Higgins grew up as a passionate St Kilda fan, appearing on the tv broadcast of St Kilda's 2009 Preliminary final win over the Western Bulldogs.
+Higgins spent his formative years in Caulfield, a suburb 12 kilometres south-east of Melbourne.
+Higgins grew up as a passionate St Kilda fan.

 He first played competitive football with Ormond Football Club in the South Metro Junior Football League before later moving to play for East Malvern Junior Football Club in the same league.
 Higgins was an impressive junior player and leader, captaining his side to a Division 1 premiership at under-13 level in 2012 in which he was named grand final best on ground.
 Higgins showed intense dedication to the sport from a young age, learning to kick proficiently on both legs by age 10 and working with a specialist running coach from age 13.

 His first representative football experience came when he joined the Oakleigh Chargers under-16s development program.
 Soon after he was named the best player at the under-16 national championships while representing the Victorian Metropolitan region in 2015.

-The following year he played his first top-level matches for Oakleigh's TAC Cup side, making 10 appearances and kicking 19 goals across the season and finals.
+The following year, he played his first top-level matches for Oakleigh's TAC Cup side, making 10 appearances and kicking 19 goals across the season and finals.
 Despite being a year below draft eligibility, Higgins led the competition for average score involvements (8.9 per game) and averaged a stunning 26.7 disposals per game.
 His average of 145 Champion Data ranking points per game also placed him fourth in the league, behind top-age players and that year's eventual top three AFL draft picks in Andrew McGrath, Tim Taranto and Hugh McCluggage.
 He finished that break-out year by playing in an under-17s All-Star match as a curtain raiser to that year's AFL grand final.

 Higgins had to that point attended high school at both De La Salle College and later Caufield Grammar School, but left at the end of year 11 in 2016.
 Instead he focused on his football, committing to a rigorous weights program and extensive external sprints, skills and kicking coaching.
 In addition to boosting his fitness, the program also improved his kicking efficiency in his TAC Cup season from 72 per cent the previous year to 78 per cent in 2017.

 He also spent part of his draft year studying umpiring with AFL umpires development manager Adam Davis and worked part time at a local gym.